ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Related content
 ---------------

-In order to build more complex robot you can refer to the official `User Guide <https://cyberbotics.com/doc/guide/index>`_ and `Reference Manual <https://cyberbotics.com/doc/reference/index>`_ pages of Webots.
+In case you want to learn how to create your own robot, you can check this `tutorial <https://github.com/cyberbotics/webots_ros2/wiki/Tutorial-Create-Webots-Robot>`_.